gumaerc-testorg/21w.732-fall-2010/content/pages/syllabus.md

 *   To write the write, you need to read the read; to talk the talk, you need to listen.
 *   Communicators put more time and effort into communicating when subject matter is near and dear.

-Almost all work in 21W.732 is based on the [Peer-Review Evaluation Process (PDF)](http://pergatory.mit.edu/resources/random/Peer%20Review%20Process.pdf) design cycle, whereby individual thought develops into a collaborative project.
+Almost all work in 21W.732 is based on the {{% resource_link "d51ba54a-a4b3-483d-8d08-14203df04f05" "Peer-Review Evaluation Process (PDF)" %}} design cycle, whereby individual thought develops into a collaborative project.
 This cycle applies to both the communication work and the product design.
 For more info concerning this design cycle, see: Graham, M., A. Slocum, and R. Moreno Sanchez.
 "Teaching High School Students and College Freshmen Product Development by Deterministic Design with PREP." _Journal of Mechanical Design_ 129 (July 2007): 677.

 Assignments
 -----------